job-streamer/job-streamer-docs/src/content/deploy-batch-components.md

 # Deploy batch components

 ## How to deploy
-You can deploy batch conpornents on Control-bus using [maven plugin](https://github.com/job-streamer/job-streamer-maven-plugin) or by upload a jar file that has all dependencies of components in it to Console.
+You can deploy batch components on Control-bus using [maven plugin](https://github.com/job-streamer/job-streamer-maven-plugin) or by upload a jar file that has all dependencies of components in it to Console.
 Anyway, we recommend that you make a batch components project as a "maven project".

 ### Deploy using [maven plugin](https://github.com/job-streamer/job-streamer-maven-plugin)